Stories and Updates

 “The Dignity for Incarcerated Women Act starts to change our country’s approach to helping women in prison by ensuring that they are treated with dignity and equipping them with the tools, resources, and services they need to successfully return to their families and communities

-Women Prisoners are categorized as members of vulnerable populations because of the many unique conditions associated with confinement that compromise their ability to exercise free choice.
-Thousands of Innocent women are wrongfully incarcerated and that’s why we have to fight with them and for them to be released each and every day Justice in every way.
+Women prisoners are categorized as members of vulnerable populations because of the many unique conditions associated with confinement that compromise their ability to exercise free choice.
+Thousands of innocent women are wrongfully incarcerated, and that’s why we have to fight with them and for them to be released each and every day for justice in every way.

-Vulnerable populations include patients who are racial or ethnic minorities, children, and elderly, socioeconomically disadvantaged, underinsured or those with certain medical conditions.
+Vulnerable populations include patients who are racial or ethnic minorities, children, the elderly, the socioeconomically disadvantaged, the underinsured, or those with certain medical conditions.
 Members of vulnerable populations often have health conditions that are exacerbated by unnecessarily inadequate healthcare.

 As of 1997, over 135,000 women in the United States were in prisons and jails.
 Despite recent reforms, the United States still incarcerates 698 people for every 100,000 residents, more than any other country.
 Compared to that number, the women’s incarceration rate of 133 seems quaint.
 But it’s the highest incarceration rate for women in the world.